DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 # INB Extractions Data Flow Task

 This runs several queries in parallel against the Banner Oracle DB via ADO .NET source connections.
-A maximum of 10 is the limit when using expressions.
+A maximum of 10 is the limit when using Expressions.
 The data is temporarily stored in SQL Server holding tables via OLEDB connections.
 As there is a 1:1 correspondence between the source queries and the target tables no data conversions or complicated mappings are required.